SMART-FALCON-AI/monitait_vision_engine/README.md

 # MonitaQC - Universal Quality Control Platform

 **MonitaQC** is an industrial computer vision platform for automated quality control and product identification.
-Forked from PartQC Box Counter, this project is the foundation for a unified quality control system.
+Forked from PartQC Box Vision Engine, this project is the foundation for a unified quality control system.

 ## Overview